We think we have something really special to offer at GGR, and we want you to be part of it.

-There are five key attributes that set apart Gotta Groove Records pressings from those of other pressing plants – Experience, Materials, Quality Control, Convenience, and Customer Service:
+Our approach is to make records better than they have to be made.
+There are six key attributes that set apart Gotta Groove Records pressings from those of other pressing plants – Equipment, Experience, Materials, Quality Control, Convenience, and Customer Service:

-Whether you are a well established independent label looking to run 20,000 copies for a touring artist, a boutique indie label or self-releasing artist with an eye and ear for high quality sound and aesthetics, or a high school student wanting to press 50 copies to ask your significant other to prom (yep, we pressed this) — we want to press your next record.
+Whether you are a well-established independent label looking to run 20,000 copies for a touring artist, a boutique indie label or self-releasing artist with an eye and ear for high quality sound and aesthetics, or a high school student wanting to press a handful of copies to ask your significant other to prom (yep, we pressed this) — we want to press your next record.

-We work with the best phonographic electroforming labs in the entire world — NiPro Records, Record Technology, and Queen City Audio.
-With this decentralized approach, we are able to manage production flow for the fastest and highest quality plating results; as well as adjust geographically based upon where master lacquers are being cut.
-In 2017, we worked with with NiPro Optics / NiPro Records to develop the first new form of record plating technology in the past 30 years — GrooveCoated™ stampers.
-This specialized plating method dramatically increases the stamper lifespan, and reduces high frequency loss as pressing cycles continue over the course of manufacturing.
+Additionally, in 2017-2018, we worked with with NiPro Optics / NiPro Records to develop the first new form of record plating technology in the past 30 years — our proprietary GrooveCoated™ stampers.
+Depending upon the cut, this combination can dramatically increase the lifespan of the stamper, and reduce high frequency loss as pressing cycles continue over the course of manufacturing..

 - Quality Control:

 No other pressing plant listens to as many records as Gotta Groove, period.
 We have a separate listening room devoted to every two pressing machines we operate.
 Every test pressing we run is thoroughly listened to, with extensive notes and an internal grading system applied, before passing and shipping to our customers.
-Occasionally, we fail test pressings internally, so we do not waste customers’ precious time sending test pressings we would not feel comfortable buying ourselves.
-While this approach does tend to lengthen the turnaround for test pressings, it dramatically reduces the overall start-to-finish turnaround of each order — 99% of the test pressings we ship are approved by our customers on the first run.
+99% of the test pressings we ship are approved by our customers on the first run.

 During final manufacturing, approximately every 25th record off each press is listened to – regardless of order quantity.
+Why?
 This practice prevents records with imperfections that would otherwise enter the marketplace.
-As a result, the records we ship are about as close to “perfect” pressings as is realistically possible with the vinyl format.
+Period.
+Regardless of the type of machine or process used to make record, there is no better proven method to screen for and prevent quality issues than listening to the records themselves.
+Many issues are not visually apparent, and therefore require listening.
+As a result, the records we ship are as close to “perfect” pressings as is realistically possible with the vinyl format.

 Since our inception, we have been devoted to making vinyl manufacturing as easy as it can be.
-We provide everything you need to make a record in-house — vinyl mastering, lacquer cutting, plating, pressing, printed packaging, download code hosting, fulfillment, and even distribution if you need it.
+We provide everything you need to make a record in-house — mastering, lacquer cutting at the Well Made Music studios (all 12” jobs) and Rare Form Mastering studios (all 7” jobs), plating, pressing, printed packaging, download code hosting, graphic design, fulfillment, and even distribution if you need it.

 - Customer Service: